-SG2018: The Power of Savings Groups will host five engaging Innovation Stations, designed to highlight new and experimental strategies to achieve sustainable impact through Savings Groups and other forms of community-based microfinance.
-These breakout sessions will be conducted in parallel, in two rounds of 40 minutes each, allowing conference goers to attend two of their preferred sessions.
+SG2018: The Power of Savings Groups hosted five engaging Innovation Stations, designed to highlight new and experimental strategies to achieve sustainable impact through Savings Groups and other forms of community-based microfinance.

 Can Savings Groups Help Develop a More Productive Agriculture?

 Chaired by World Vision Rwanda | Room MH2

 Many Savings Groups refuse or discourage agricultural lending because of risks associated with weather, low productivity and unstable markets.
 World Vision Rwanda (WVR) is overcoming this limitation by embedding SGs in agricultural cooperatives.
 Agricultural cooperatives ensure timely access to essential inputs, coordinate the delivery of technical assistance, facilitate contract farming arrangements and provide non-financial services like gender equality sensitization that build social cohesion.
 When combined with financial capital from Savings Groups and other financial institutions, this mix of products and services results in more predictable agricultural outcomes, improved food security, rural business expansion and sustainable livelihoods.
 This session demonstrated how this innovative approach has been applied at scale and explore the role of Savings Groups in agricultural development.

 Sentozi Ananias, World Vision Rwanda | Ross Nathan, VisionFund Rwanda | Cyiza Immaculee, World Vision Rwanda

 Peer-to-Peer: The Forgotten Channel of Savings Group Formation